alaminatik/cicrudings/readme.rst

 CI Crudings
 ###################

-In this repository, I manage cruding operation using <strong>CodeIgniter 3.1.11</strong> to make me familiar & improve with <strong>CodeIgniter Framework</strong> for regular practice.
+In this repository, I manage cruding operation using CodeIgniter 3.1.11 to make me improve & familiar with CodeIgniter Framework for regular practice.